halosauL26/Gyro_Gun_controller/README.md

 <h3>Motion-Controlled Gaming Controller</h3>

 <p>
-A custom dual-mode controller built with Raspberry Pi Pico, featuring gyroscope-based aiming and analog steering.
+A custom dual mode controller built with Raspberry Pi Pico, featuring gyroscope based aiming and analog steering wheel mode for racing games.
+It is a prototype made using breadboard and a toy gun.
 </p>

 </td>